-Covenant Schools of Nursing and Surgical Technology will dismiss a student that has failed a course with the option to reapply or appeal.
-If the student is reaccepted into the program, the student is eligible for Title IV, HEA funds to repeat that payment period only.
+Covenant School of Nursing will dismiss a student that has failed an Instructional Module with the option to reapply or appeal.
+If the student is reaccepted into the program, the student is not eligible for Title IV, HEA funds to repeat that payment period only.
 Upon a second failure the student is dismissed without appeal.
-(School of Radiography does not readmit a student after failure)